kkoskenvirta/rengasliike_lappeenranta/README.md

 ## License

-This project is proprietary to Rengasmarket Lappeenranta.
+This project is proprietary to Rengasliike Lappeenranta.